wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

 }]
 ```

-2. Add the server name, username and password of your PI Web API server into the "Endpoint" definition.
+2. Add the server name, username, and password of your PI Web API server into the "Endpoint" definition.
 You must specify a valid user account that can write data via PI Web API using Basic authentication.

 **Note:** StreamPrefix and TypePrefix values can be used to ensure uniqueness on the destination system, if required.
 The StreamPrefix value will create unique PI Points on the PI System.
-If you wish to only send specific streams, edit the "EgressFilter" value.
+If you want to only send specific streams, edit the "EgressFilter" value.
 Examples of more advanced scenarios are in the Egress section of this documentation.

-3. Save the JSON with the file name PeriodicEgressEndpoints.json.
+3. Save the JSON file with the name PeriodicEgressEndpoints.json.
-4. Run the following curl script, from the same directory where you saved the JSON file, to configure Edge Storage to send data to the PI System.
+4. To configure Edge Storage to send data to the PI System, run the following curl script from the same directory where you saved the JSON file.

-**Note:** You can run the file and curl script from any directory on the device as long as the file and the curl script are run from the same directory:
+**Note:** You can run the file and curl script from any directory on the device as long as the file and the curl script are run from the same directory.

 ```bash
 curl -i -d "@PeriodicEgressEndpoints.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/storage/PeriodicEgressEndpoints/